nuc-astro/WinNet/bin/movie_script/README.md

 - `--frame_max=FRAME_MAX`
   Value of the last frame (default: end of the simulation).

-- `--slider`
+- `--interactive`
-  Whether or not to add a slider to the simulation to jump to specific frames.
+  Whether to show the movie in interactive mode.

 - `--save`
   Whether or not saving the movie.